area4lib/area4/CONTRIBUTING.md

 If your pull request is merged your name will be added to the author list (.github/CODEAUTHORS).

-If you have any questions please contact [RDIL](https://github.com/RDIL), but before you do please please review our [documentation](https://area4.readthedocs.io/en/latest/).
+If you have any questions please contact [RDIL](mailto:contactspaceboom@gmail.com), but before you do please please review our [documentation](https://area4.readthedocs.io/en/latest/) and [wikis](https://github.com/RDIL/area4/wiki).